daniandtheweb/sd.cpp-webui/README.md

 This program acts primarily as a command generator for **stable-diffusion.cpp**, with some extra features.

-> [!IMPORTANT]
-[2024 Sep 3] A significant refactoring has recently taken place.
-If you encounter issues, try deleting the old `config.json` file.
-A new one will be generated on the next launch.

 ## Features

 - Minimal python dependencies (Gradio is the main one, no PyTorch required)